-The program was rescheduled after a regional snowstorm canceled the orginal Feb.
+The program was rescheduled after a snowstorm canceled the original Feb.
 9 performance.

 The acrobats represent a time-honored tradition that began more than 25 centuries ago.
 World-renowned impresario Danny Chang and choreographer Angela Chang combine award-winning acrobatics, traditional dance, costumes, ancient and contemporary music and theatrical techniques to present a show of skill and beauty.